UndeadSmiley/NARRATIS/README.md

 # NARRATIS
-(Narrative Analysis through Technological-Magical Interpretive Systems)
+(Narrative Analysis through Technological-Magical Interpretive Systems) A web-based interface demo is available in the **docs/index.html** file for GitHub Pages.

 # NARRATIS: A Technological-Magical AI Framework for Narrative Analysis
 ## Based on "The Technological Magic of Narrative" Philosophy